bfemiano/data_fun/README.md

 # mta open data project

-For messing around
+Playing around with the open MTA datasets.

-Follow the below sections to run the analysis.
+Follow the below sections to run the get the data, run ingest, and perform analysis.

 # Get the data: